-This management's discussion and analysis ("MD&A") of financial position and the results of operations is prepared as at June 26, 2020 and should be read in conjunction with the condensed interim financial statements of Aether Catalyst Solutions Inc. ("the Company") for the period ended March 31, 2020 and 2019 and related notes thereto.
+This management's discussion and analysis ("MD&A") of financial position and the results of operations is prepared as at May 30, 2022 and should be read in conjunction with the condensed interim consolidated financial statements of Aether Catalyst Solutions Inc. ("the Company") for the period ended March 31, 2022 and 2021 and related notes thereto.

-These condensed interim financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These condensed interim consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All dollar amounts included therein and in the following MD&A are in Canadian dollars except where noted.
 These documents and other information relevant to the Company's activities are available for viewing on SEDAR at www.sedar.com.